Sampling to Distill: Knowledge Transfer from Open-World Data: Methodology

 \subsection{Overview}

-Considering the existing issues, our pipeline includes two stages: 1) unlabeled data sampling and 2) distillation training, as shown in Figure \ref{fig2}.
-For the first stage, we sample unlabeled data by an adaptive sampling mechanism to obtain data closer to the original distribution.
-For the second stage, the student learns the knowledge representation after denoising through a spatial mapping denoise module.
+Our pipeline includes two stages: (\textbf{\rmnum{1}}) unlabeled data sampling and (\textbf{\rmnum{2}}) distillation training, as shown in Figure \ref{fig2}.
+For the sampling stage, we sample unlabeled data by an adaptive sampling mechanism to obtain data closer to the original distribution.
+For the distillation stage, the student learns the knowledge representation after denoising through a spatial mapping denoise module.
 Further, we mine more profound knowledge of the unlabeled data and build the structured relational distillation to help the student gain better performance.
-The complete algorithm is shown in \textbf{Supplementary Sec.3}.
+The complete algorithm is shown in Algorithm~\ref{alg1}.